Nicholas Hogg: Early life and education

-Hogg was born in Leicester, England and received a degree in psychology from the University of East London.
+Hogg was born in Leicester, England, and received a degree in psychology from the University of East London.

 Writing career

 His first novel, "Show Me the Sky", was published in 2008 and was nominated for the International IMPAC Dublin Literary prize.
 It centers on the hunt for a missing rock star who left behind only one clue: a page torn from the journal of a 19th-century Fijian missionary.
 It was reviewed by Publishers Weekly, which said that while some of the narrative strands developed too slowly, the parts of the book centering on the missionary's return to his homeland of Fiji with a group of Englishmen were a standout: "His vivid adventures at sea will remind many of Poe’s The Narrative of Arthur Gordon Pym of Nantucket."

 His second novel, "The Hummingbird and the Bear", was published in 2011 and won a K Blundell Trust award.

 He published his third novel, "Tokyo", in 2015.
 It is the story of a psychologist who, after a failed marriage, goes to Japan to find his long-lost love, while his daughter is being stalked by a disturbed cult survivor.
 It was named one of the "Best Novels of 2015" by The Observer, which called it "an intelligent, gripping and stylish love story set against a beautifully drawn contemporary Japan."
 Kirkus Reviews said of it: "The father-daughter relationship is touching and real in this atmospheric noir thriller."
-The novel was adapted for the film Berlin Nobody (2022).
+The novel was adapted for the film A Sacrifice (2024).

 Hogg also writes poetry and short fiction that has been published in various anthologies and journals.
+His debut poetry collection, "Missing Person" is released with Broken Sleep Books on October 31, 2023.
 His 2005 short story "Zen", about a father telling his toddler daughter the story of his time in a Japanese jail, won the New Ventures writing award and a £5000 prize.

 and his short story "Naked" was read by actor Nigel Anthony on BBC Radio 4.

 He has written articles on cricket for the website ESPNcricinfo.